 - Olive oil: Lastly, you'll also need some olive oil for sautéing.

-How to Make Stuffed Bell Peppers (Step-by-Step)
+How to Make Cheese Stuffed Peppers

 How to Make Meat-Filling Mixture